openequella/openequella.github.io/guides/AdministrationOverviewGuide.md

 7. Click OK to add the IP address to the list of addresses.
 8. Click the Add IP address link to add another IP address if required.
 9. To remove an IP address, click X beside the IP address to be removed
-10. To edit the login notice text that appears when users log in to EQUELLA.
+10. To edit the login notice text that appears when users log in to openEquella.

 a.
 Move the cursor to the position for the edit within the text editor